peterjnz/icscybertn/SummitInfo.md

 Those wanting to sponsor can choose to exhibit.
 No formal sponsorship is required at this time.

-From the previous Summit survey:
+From a previous Summit survey:
--  For Q1, 100% of respondents were satisfied or extremely satisfied with 2023 summit
+-  For Q1, 100% of respondents were satisfied or extremely satisfied with the summit
 -  For Q6, respondents gave a [Net Promotor Score (NPS®)](https://www.netpromotersystem.com/) of 79 with an average of 9.3/10
 -  For Q7, the summit exceeded expectations for 65% of respondents (35% met expectations)